Table of Contents

 If the capital of the Joint Stock Company to be established is real capital, the location of the company’s headquarters must be implemented to the Commercial Court of First Instance after the signature of the Articles of Association.
-The court will appoint an expert, who will determine the Turkish Lira equivalent of the month in the Valuation Report.
+The court will appoint an expert to determine the Turkish lira equivalent of the month in the Valuation Report.

 Final Words and Conclusions on Establishing a Company in Turkey

-In accordance with the Turkish Commercial Code, when establishing a company in Turkey, limited companies have no obligation to deposit capital before registration.
+Per the Turkish Commercial Code, limited companies have no obligation to deposit capital before registration when establishing a company in Turkey.
 Therefore, the Company shall be registered with the signature of the Articles of Association and deposition of the fees at the Commercial Registry Office.

-Regardless of the type of the company, and how much capital has been invested prior to registration, the total capital of the company must be completed within twenty-four months following the registration by the partners.
+Regardless of the type of the company and how much capital has been invested before registration, the company’s total capital must be completed within twenty-four months following the registration by the partners.

-Remember to get counseling from an experienced law firm during this entire process.
+Remember to get counselling from an experienced law firm during this entire process.